ST10453046/testingAutomatic/CybersecurityAwarenessBot_POE_Part_1 copy/CybersecurityAwarenessBot_POE_Part_1 copy/README.md

 #Cybersecurity Assistant Console Application

 ## Overview
-The **Cybersecurity Assistant** known as CycberWise is a simple, interactive console application built in C# that provides its users with helpful information about cybersecurity topics.
+The **Cybersecurity Assistant** known as CycberWise is a simple, interactive console application built-in C# that provides its users with helpful information about cybersecurity topics.
 It features a friendly command-line interface with ASCII art, color-coded text, and a typewriter effect for displaying answers.
 Users can ask predefined questions related to cybersecurity and receive informative responses.

 ---